-Output 2021-22 2022-23 2023-24 2024-25 2025-26 2026-27 Total leakage 155 154 153 152 151 150
+Output 2021-22 2022-23 2023-24 2024-25 2025-26 2026-27 Total leakage 157 156 154 153 151 150

-Table 5: Leakage output for PC21.
+Table 7: Leakage output for PC21.

-- 3.38 However, while we appreciate that both the natural rate of rise and the nature of leakage detection makes controlling leakage increasingly challenging as the ELL is approach, we remain concerned by scale of investment proposed for PC21 compared to the level of leakage reduction targeted.
-We are therefore continuing to analyse the information contained in the company's submission and subsequent query responses and may change the funding allowance or the targets in our final determination as a result of the outcome of this work. - 3.39 The company's submission includes new and innovative projects aimed at both reducing leakage and the supply interruptions experienced by customers.
+- 3.52 The company's submission includes new and innovative projects aimed at both reducing leakage and the supply interruptions experienced by customers.
 We recognise the benefits that this type of investment might provide in terms of leakage reduction and customer experience.
 However due to the nature of these projects the benefits cannot be easily quantified until they commence.
-We therefore intend to implement regular check point meetings with the company during PC21 to review the outcome of these projects including the benefits they are delivering.
-We will consider whether continued investment is justified as part of our PC21 mid-term review based on the evidence and findings from the work undertaken in the first half of PC21. - 3.40 The company will also undertake another economic level of leakage assessment in the next 2-3 years and we will consider if targets need to be adjusted to take account of this reassessment in our PC21 mid-term review.
+We therefore intend to implement regular checkpoint meetings with the company during PC21 to review the outcome of these projects including the benefits they are delivering. - 3.53 We have included development objectives associated with this work and will consider whether continued investment is justified in our PC21 mid-term review based on the evidence and findings from work undertaken in the first half of PC21.
+We will also consider whether leakage targets and interruption to supply targets need to be adjusted as a result.
+Annex T of our final determination sets out our expectations with regard to delivery, monitoring and reporting against these objectives as they progress. - 3.54 The company will undertake another economic level of leakage assessment in the next 2-3 years and we will also consider whether targets need to be adjusted based on this reassessment in our PC21 mid-term review.